 Once selected into the program, students will be given access the PACE Job Registry, where they will find positions available to them in offices and departments all across campus.
 Students are required to go through a natural hiring process, which will include the submission of a resume and a cover letter, and then a subsequent interview with the job supervisor prior to being hired.
 There is no guarantee that each student will land his or her top-pick job, but every PACE students will have a job on campus.
 Job supervisors are responsible for choosing the students they hire.

 Students accepted into the program will not need to reapply as long as they perform satisfactorily in their jobs and they maintain a GPA of 2.0 or higher.
-A student who is placed on academic suspension or probation due to grades will not be eligible to work in the PACE program if his or her GPA fall below a 2.0.
+A student who is placed on academic suspension or probation due to grades will not be eligible to work in the PACE program until his or her GPA is raised to a minimum of 2.0.
 If it takes more than one semester to raise the GPA back above a 2.0, the student will no longer be eligible for the PACE program.

 Yes, you can.
 PACE students are expected to conduct themselves at the highest levels of professionalism.
 Job supervisors will complete an annual performance evaluation for each student in the program.
 Underperforming students can be fired, just like any other student worker on campus.
 If you are fired from your PACE job, you will lose your place in the program and will not be allowed to reapply.